 With the 2019 season in the books, we can start prepping for the 2020 fantasy season.
 Christian McCaffrey, Lamary Jackson, and Michael Thomas are coming off historic seasons, Joe Burrow and a very good rookie class are coming into play, and there are a lot of free agents up in the air as well.
 The NFL Draft is on the horizon and there are going to be plenty offseason moves that shift around projections and changes over the next few months.
-Stay tuned throughout the summer for future changes, especially as draft season ramps up.
-The Lineups.com Fantasy Football Cheat Sheet features all positions with fantasy football rankings within position, Average Draft Position (ADP) and Auction Values for PPR fantasy football leagues.
+Stay tuned throughout the summer for future changes, especially as the draft season ramps up.
+The Lineups.com Fantasy Football Cheat Sheet features all positions with fantasy football rankings within a position, Average Draft Position (ADP), and Auction Values for PPR fantasy football leagues.
 It’s completely free and updated throughout the year.

 Download our Free Excel Fantasy Football Cheat Sheet

 Free Cheat Sheet for your fantasy football draft!